 MeV-UED Schematics

-A schematic of the MeV-UED beamline is shown above.
+Schematics of the MeV-UED beamline are shown above for both the Solid-Phase Materials Science configuration and the Gas/Liquid-Phase Chemical Science configuration.
 The femtosecond MeV electron bunch is generated in a S-band photocathode rf gun.
 The rf gun is powered by a pulse-forming-network-based modulator and a 50 MW S-band klystron.
 The rf amplitude and phase stability are typically 2x10-4 rms and 30 fs rms, respectively.
 Approximately 0.5 mJ of IR laser light is used to produce UV light to generate electrons from the copper photocathode.
 The UV beam illuminates the photocathode at 70 degrees angle of incidence.
 Immediately after photocathode a magnetic solenoid lens provides the primary electron beam focusing.

-The primary diagnostic detector is mounted 4.75 m from the photocathode.
-The detector consists of a P43 phosphor screen, which is mounted in vacuum at normal incidence to the electron beam.
+Two detector options are available.
+The Andor detector is mounted 4.75 m from the photocathode, and consists of a P43 phosphor screen, which is mounted in vacuum at normal incidence to the electron beam.
 The phosphor screen is imaged via a flat in-vacuum mirror, downbeam of the screen, using a commercial EMCCD (Andor iXon Ultra) mounted outside vacuum.
+The ePIX detector is mounted directly downstream of the Andor phosphor screen and is operated in direct electron detection mode with the phosphor screen retracted.

 MeV-UED Contacts